Matthew has worked as a freelance writer for a variety of clients and has learned the ins and outs of self-employment the hard way.

-There are inherent risks when you begin a freelance career.
-It can be scary when you first start.
-You have no idea how much you’ll make and how much work there will be.
+There are inherent risks that come with working as a self-employed freelance writer.
+It can be scary when you first start, as you have no idea how much you’ll make or how much work there will be.

 I like being freelance writer.
 It’s the only job I’ve ever had.
 I like working from home.
 I like making my own schedule.
 But I fell into a trap that I should have seen coming.

 I answered the ad.
-It was for remote work, which can be shady but I’ve only ever worked remotely and at the time I figured I could suss out a scam.
+It was for remote work, which can be shady, but I had only ever worked remotely, and at the time, I figured I could suss out a scam.
 By nighttime, I was already working for them and getting paid.
 This should have tipped me off how desperate they were, but I was dumb, and it was easy money.

 The orders got bigger and I took on more and more work, and within a week I was only working for them writing tweets.
 Mostly, people wanted jokes and entertaining tweets in order to stand out on Twitter.
 However, the subject matter was not the most jocular.
 Let me tell you, it is not easy to write 1,000 jokes about software.

 Soon, I realized that I was the only writer; the couple that was onboarded before me couldn’t keep up.
 I was writing hundreds of tweets a day.
 It was fun, relatively easy work.
 I should have kept looking for other clients but I would just go back to writing more for this company.
 For two months, they were my only client.

 I let other opportunities slip by; Why should I work with anyone else when this company was giving all the work I could handle?

 The First Sign of Trouble

 That's when things slowed down.
 They weren’t bringing on new clients, and the contracts they had before my arrival were running out.
 But, I turned a blind eye.
 It’ll pick up, I kept thinking.
 They promised it was just a short-term thing.